| Visions and Strategies for Sustainable Community

 center can be operated as an independent business and provide

+employment opportunities for residents who desire them.
 Here we have a situation in which people

 will self-select to live in this community based on their interest